yugoka/openai-function-tree/README.md

 console.log(result);
 ```

-Additionally, you can use ResponderTreeAgent as follows:
+Additionally, `ResponderTreeAgent` can be used as a wrapper that recursively executes `FunctionTreeAgent` until the user's command is fully accomplished.
 ```typescript
 import { ResponderAgent } from 'openai-function-tree';